 The Input view lets you set the capsule and target device being tested and enter queries.
 Depending on the device, you can also enable or disable Bixby's hands-free mode.

 The User view lets you configure a variety of data passed to the capsule, including profile information, overriding GPS and clock information, learning and execution behavior, capsule permissions, and open OAuth sessions.

 The Settings view lets you choose which Bixby device to test against.
 This list changes depending on what targets are available for your capsule.

 Note that the sidebar in the Simulator can be collapsed, either by clicking the "X" icon in the sidebar's top right corner or by clicking the application tab icon for the currently-open view.
 When the sidebar is collapsed, click any of the application tab icons to open it again.

 To test a query, use the Input view.

-If Bixby's NL model is out of date because you have edited models or code in your capsule that might affect the execution plans for your training, the Run button will be disabled and a Compile button will appear in the simulator window next to the capsule name:
+If Bixby's NL model is out of date because you have edited models or code in your capsule that might affect the execution plans for your training, you can still enter an Aligned NL query or an intent.
+If you enter an NL query and the model needs to be compiled, the Run button will be disabled and a Compile button will appear in the Simulator window next to the capsule name:

 Once a query is run, the Debug button will be enabled: